wikigoo/HMR/README.md

 # HMR

+Admin workspace for HMR (همر) — an AI mobile-hardware advisor chatbot for the Iranian market.
+Persian-speaking users; advisor, not decision-maker.

-# Mobile AI Chatbot Project
+## Mobile AI Chatbot Project

 This project is an AI chatbot specialized in mobile technology.